janegca/fem-challenges/09-intro-comp/README.md

    Disappointing.
 They don't appear to recognize the `:placeholder-shown` property.

-   FIX: I was using the `:not()` function incorrectly, now error messages work on Chrome 😄
+   FIX: Discovered (on reading a WebDev Tricks article) that I was using the `:not()` function incorrectly, now error messages work on Chrome and Android 😄

 ### Form Validation